Samsung sets goal to achieve 100% clean energy by 2050

 Samsung’s plan drew praise from some of its investors, including Dutch pension fund manager APG, which said the company could potentially make a “significant contribution” in cleaning up South Korea’s electricity market, considering its impact and influence on the national economy.

+Sam Kimmins, director of energy and head of RE100 at the London-based Climate Group, which leads the clean electricity initiative, said Samsung’s commitment would send a message to others in the market that “it is possible, and critical, to switch to 100 % renewable electricity.”

-But APG also expressed concern that Samsung’s announcement comes at a time when South Korea has been dialing back on its climate change goals.
+APG expressed concern, however, that Samsung’s announcement comes at a time when South Korea has been dialing back on its climate change goals.

 The conservative government of President Yoon Suk Yeol, who took office in May, has focused much of its energy policy on promoting nuclear-generated electricity.
 Desperate to boost a weak economy, Yoon’s government has also indicated reluctance to sharply reduce the country’s dependence on coal and gas, which generate about 65% of South Korea’s electricity.